 1) PV Sindhu

 India’s youngest and biggest sensation took to Badminton at an early stage.
 While she didn’t bother much about the rackets then, she sure does now.
 Sponsored by Yonex, Sindhu uses the popular Duora Z-Strike which perfectly suits her attacking and dominating style of play.

-Duora Z-Strike is an offensive racket specially made to boost power, speed and control, giving players a tactical upper hand on the court.
+Duora Z-Strike is an offensive racket specially made to boost power, speed and control.
+It gives players a tactical upper hand on the court.

 It helps players command the game on the court.
-While it allows Sindhu to play big forehands, it also allows her to play her quick backhands to catch the opponent off guard.
+While it allows Sindhu to play big forehands, it also allows to play backhands to catch an opponent off guard.

 2) Saina Nehwal

-The woman that gave badminton the unique identity in the country is one that with time has become particular about her racket.
+The woman that gave badminton the unique identity in the country.
+She is one player who has become particular about her racket.
 Another of the Yonex sponsored shuttler, Saina uses the Nanoray 900 racket.

 Saina’s game mostly revolves around big rallies and then catching the opponent with her smash.
-The Nanoray 900 is composed of a totally new frame that suppresses the angle of the shuttlecock for a completely new angle to the smash shots.
+The Nanoray 900 is composed of a totally new frame.
+It suppresses the angle of the shuttlecock for a completely new angle to smash the shots.